Our Instructors

 Jeff Biederman, B.A., B.A.A., M.Ed. (cand.)

-Jeff is an award-winning TV writer and showrunner with over two decades of experience in the media industry.
-His extensive experience includes crafting over 250 episodes for distinguished networks such as Disney, Netflix, CBC, CTV, Rogers, and Netflix.
-He is the co-showrunner and co-creator of the TV movie Life With Luca, currently airing on The Family Channel, which is a reboot of the hit family comedy Life With Derek, for which he wrote and produced 70 episodes.
-His work on Life With Derek earned him the Writers Guild of Canada’s Best Youth Writing Award.
-He has also served as the showrunner for Second Jen on City TV and Spun Out on CTV, the latter of which received a Canadian Screen Award nomination for Best Comedy Series.
+Jeff is an award-winning TV writer, showrunner, and educator with over two decades of experience in the media industry.
+He has written more than 250 episodes for networks including Disney, Netflix, CBC, CTV, Rogers, and more.
+His work on the hit comedy series Life With Derek earned him the Writers Guild of Canada’s Best Youth Writing Award.
+Jeff has also served as showrunner for Second Jen on Citytv and Spun Out on CTV, which received a Canadian Screen Award nomination for Best Comedy Series.
+His latest series, Estate of Mind, is currently in production for Bell Fibe TV1.

-Jeff’s commitment to storytelling extends into education, where he shares his expertise as a professor at Seneca Polytechnic’s School of Media.
-He has guest lectured at The Canadian Film Centre, Centennial College, Humber College and Toronto Metropolitan University.
+Jeff brings his passion for storytelling into the classroom.
+He teaches at Seneca Polytechnic and Toronto Metropolitan University and is developing courses for the Toronto Film School.
+Recently, Jeff was named Writer-in-Residence at the Toronto Public Library’s North York Central Branch, where he led screenwriting workshops and offered one-on-one consultations to emerging writers.
 His teaching philosophy emphasizes creativity, critical thinking, and the power of storytelling.
-Jeff has also played a pivotal role as a mentor in initiatives such as Bell Media’s Diverse Screenwriters Program, the Writer’s Guild of Canada Writer to Writer Program, and the BIPOC Kids TV Program.
-Jeff holds a B.A. from McGill University and a B.A.A. from Toronto Metropolitan University, and he is pursuing a Master of Education.
+Jeff has mentored in programs such as Bell Media’s Diverse Screenwriters Program, the Writer’s Guild of Canada’s Writer to Writer Program, TIFF’s Pitch Like a Pro, and the BIPOC Kids TV Program.
+He holds a B.A. from McGill University, a B.A.A. from Toronto Metropolitan University, and a Master of Education from Yorkville University.

 Instructor